ds5110/faces/logreg.md

 make logreg_eda
 ```
 ## Logistic Regression: Take 3
-Inspired by our sucess with using `boxratio` (ratio between the width and height of the head) as a single predictor, we had the idea of trying to identify more "distances" between facial features that could help classify adults vs infants.
+Inspired by our success with using `boxratio` (ratio between the width and height of the head) as a single predictor, we had the idea of trying to identify more "distances" between facial features that could help classify adults vs infants.

-After generating the pairwise euclidian distances, it became really obvious that we would need feature selection given the ammount of features.
+After generating the pairwise euclidian distances, it became really obvious that we would need feature selection given the amount of features.
 In fact, if you tried to run this model with all these new features, you run the risk of overfitting the model.
-We thought that forward feature selection would be a good choice, as we can easily identify how and which additional distances will imporve the model.
+We thought that forward feature selection would be a good choice, as we can easily identify how and which additional distances will improve the model.

-We also used downsampling here given the sucess of downsampling with the previous set of features.
+We also used downsampling here given the success of downsampling with the previous set of features.

 We found that the classifier produced a pretty good score with just one feature: